 Bakewell Agricultural and Horticultural Society awards 10 grants of up to £1,000 each throughout the year, meaning that we contribute up to £10,000 towards the local land-based sector of the rural economy.

 Bakewell AHS Training Grants

 As part of the Society’s commitment to supporting the land-based sector of the rural economy we give 10 grants of up to £1,000 each year.
-Grants are awarded twice a year, with five grants given across these two annual application processes.

 The Award is open to individuals of all ages involved in agriculture, horticulture or forestry and can be used as part payment for course fees, training courses, books or equipment.

 Applications are invited from individuals living within a 30 mile radius of Bakewell in Derbyshire, Staffordshire, Cheshire and South Yorkshire.